semaphoreci/docs/projects-yaml-reference_5b6813d20428631d7a89afa9.md

 ## kind

-The value of the `kind` property is a string that specifies the purpose of the YAML file, that is whether it is for creating new projects or new `secrets` buckets.
+The value of the `kind` property is a string that specifies the type of the YAML file, that is whether it is for creating new projects or new `secrets` buckets.
 For projects the value of the `kind` property should be `Project`.